garyfleming/lets-begin/lets-begin.md

 # Disclaimer

 1) None of this happened at my current employer.
-My views are my own, and none of this represents anything that happens at JPMC (TODO pull actual wording)
+My views are my own etc (TODO pull actual wording)

----

-# I Am Lying

-^ Context: These teams were at different companies but I'm presenting them as if they were all at the same company, and I'm simplifying the stories a bit and shaving off the sharper edges because reality is too messy for 45 minutes.
-^ Is that really a lie, though?
-You trust me, RIGHT?
-^ TODO consider putting you trust me, right on a separate slide with big cheese salesman grin.
-^ TODO Is this still relevant?
-If we don't pick up the two companies thing later, take this out.
-If we do, make sure we do more setting up here.
-A slide or two of them coming to me with problems and the rest of the talk being a story to them rather than the audience

 ---